Minors on Campus Policy

 B. Programs when parents/legal guardians are expected to provide supervision of Minors, provided that Tennessee Tech communications related to such Programs explicitly state this requirement, and

 C. Groups who rent Tennessee Tech Facilities for limited periods (e.g., 2 hours) as long as parents/legal guardians are present and responsible for the oversight of the participants, and

 D. Visits by prospective students that do not involve overnight housing in Tennessee Tech Facilities, and

 E. Licensed child care facilities affiliated with Tennessee Tech and subject to the applicable Tennessee Department of Human Services regulations, and

 F. Students who are “dually enrolled” in Tennessee Tech credit-granting courses while also enrolled in elementary, middle, and/or high school unless such enrollment includes overnight housing in Tennessee Tech Facilities

-This policy will be reviewed every four years or whenever circumstances require review, whichever is earlier, by the Office of the University Counsel with recommendations for revision presented to the Administrative Council and University Assembly.
+This policy will be reviewed every four years or whenever circumstances require review, whichever is earlier, by the Minors on Campus coordinator with recommendations for revision presented to the Administrative Council and University Assembly.